‘Alexander Street Video’. Available: http://vasc.alexanderstreet.com.chain.kent.ac.uk/

 Pinney and C, ‘The lexical spaces of eye-spy’, in Film as ethnography, Manchester: Manchester University Press, in association with the Granada Centre for Visual Anthropology, 1992.

-Sekula and A, ‘On the invention of photographic meaning’, in Thinking photography, vol. Communications and culture, Basingstoke: Macmillan, 1982.
+Sekula and A, ‘On the invention of photographic meaning’, in Thinking photography, Basingstoke: Macmillan, 1982.

 Tagg, John, The burden of representation: essays on photographies and histories, vol. Communications and culture.
 Basingstoke: Macmillan Education, 1988.